Help Guide

 Principle diagrams

 In some instances, users must address a variety of different principles to achieve compliance.
-Below shows some examples of accessible footways and approaches to entrances
+There are some examples of accessible footways and approaches to entrances shown below.

 Explorable 3D models

 Users can explore models to understand how places work in 3D.
-Users can scroll through annotated points to visual represent the point of the design code
+Users can scroll through annotated points to visually represent the point of the design code.

 Built example libraries

-Examples of built projects from local area, Europe or around the World.
+Examples of completed projects from Trafford, Manchester, elsewhere in the UK, Europe or around the world.

 Streetscape generators